TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/6-Fret Guitar.md

 | `solo`     | Starts a solo. |
 | `soloend`  | Ends a solo.   |

-These are remnants from the early days of Guitar Hero Live .chart charting:
+These are remnants from the early days of Guitar Hero Live .chart charting.
+They are deprecated and were only used to be able to export to the .mid 6-fret format before .chart got its own 6-fret format.
+They should not be used for new charts.

 | Event Name     | Description                                    |
 | :---------     | :----------                                    |
 | `ghl_6`        | Marks a note as a 6-fret 6th fret note.        |
 | `ghl_6_forced` | Marks a note as a forced 6-fret 6th fret note. |

-They are deprecated and should only be supported for legacy purposes.
-They should not be used for new charts.

 ## Example